Lorna-London/Lorna-London/README.md

 - 👋 Hi, I’m @Lorna-London
-- 👀 I'm a frontend developer with a passion for responsive design and web accessibility
+- 👀 I'm interested in frontend development and have a passion for responsive design and web accessibility
 - 🌱 Currently learning React and DSA
 - 💞️ Open to collaborating on a variety of projects